KoshulkoRuslan/wakelock/README.md

 by the author of the `screen` plugin.

-Today, the `wakelock` plugin has been completely refreshed (using latest Flutter standards and platform integration) with added support for web, Windows, & macOS.
+Today, the `wakelock` plugin has been completely refreshed (using latest Flutter standards and platform integration) with added support for web, & macOS.